matej2/instagram-dm-webhook-service/README.md

 }
 ```

-This data is pulled from FB Pages graph api automatically and can then be used in methods for example services (to get basic info about page).
-This example services would be automatically linked when service starts.
+This data is pulled from FB Pages graph api automatically and can then be used in "minimal bot" service (to get basic info about page).

 ```
 Customer: Where can i buy your products? / Where can i get your products?